TottAditS/Karantin/README.md

 ## Files description

 ```
-├── AgentZero                      # In this Folder, containing all the Unity project files, to be opened by a Unity Editor
+├── Karantin                      # In this Folder, containing all the Unity project files, to be opened by a Unity Editor
    ├── ...
    ├── Assets                         #  In this Folder, it contains all our code, assets, scenes, etcwas not automatically created by Unity
       ├── ...